Nico: Explain it however you want, but it needed my blood and it read my mind. It's just like Wicca.

 Nico: If by "science", you mean high-tech magic, then sure.

 Scientifically Understandable Sorcery is when magic is a way of manipulating the world, no different from technology.
-Its Laws & Mechanics are the Same Physical Laws that the rest of The Universe Abides by.
+Its laws and mechanincs are the same physical laws that the rest of the universe abides by.
 The only mystical or supernatural thing about the change is the force causing it and the method in which it is enacted.